Liquid rocket propellant

 The highest specific impulse chemical rockets use liquid propellants (liquid-propellant rockets).
 They can consist of a single chemical (a monopropellant) or a mix of two chemicals, called bipropellants.
 Bipropellants can further be divided into two categories; hypergolic propellants, which ignite when the fuel and oxidizer make contact, and non-hypergolic propellants which require an ignition source.

 About 170 different propellants made of liquid fuel have been tested, excluding minor changes to a specific propellant such as propellant additives, corrosion inhibitors, or stabilizers.
 In the U.S. alone at least 25 different propellant combinations have been flown.

 Many factors go into choosing a propellant for a liquid-propellant rocket engine.
 The primary factors include ease of operation, cost, hazards/environment and performance.

 History

 Development in early 20th century

 Konstantin Tsiolkovsky proposed the use of liquid propellants in 1903, in his article Exploration of Outer Space by Means of Rocket Devices.

-On March 16, 1926, Robert H. Goddard used liquid oxygen (LOX) and gasoline as rocket fuels for his first partially successful liquid-propellant rocket launch.
+On March 16, 1926, Robert H. Goddard used liquid oxygen (LOX) and gasoline as propellants for his first partially successful liquid-propellant rocket launch.
 Both propellants are readily available, cheap and highly energetic.
 Oxygen is a moderate cryogen as air will not liquefy against a liquid oxygen tank, so it is possible to store LOX briefly in a rocket without excessive insulation.